philbirt/hash_to_object/README.md

 HashToObject
 ============

 HashToObject is a mixin for converting hashes into ruby objects.
-For instance, if you wanted an Order class that could be instantiated from a hash, you could define it as such:
+For instance, if you wanted to build Foo objects, you could define it as such:

-    class Order
+    class Foo
       include HashToObject

       def initialize(options = {})